anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.k8s.011
      - Anuket profile labels
-     - To clearly identify which worker nodes are compliant with the different profiles defined by Anuket the worker nodes must be labelled according to the following pattern: an `anuket.io/profile/basic` label must be set to true on the worker node if it can fulfil the requirements of the basic profile and an `anuket.io/profile/network-intensive` label must be set to true on the worker node if it can fulfil the requirements of the High Performance profile.
+     - To clearly identify which worker nodes are compliant with the different profiles defined by Anuket, the worker nodes must be labeled according to the following pattern: an `anuket.io/profile/basic` label must be set to true on the worker node if it can fulfill the requirements of the basic profile and an `anuket.io/profile/network-intensive` label must be set to true on the worker node if it can fulfill the requirements of the high-performance profile.
 The requirements for both profiles can be found in :ref:`chapters/chapter02:architecture requirements`.
      -
      -